-- the statement of financial position as at 31 December 2023; - the following statements for 2023: the statement of income, the statement of changes in equity and the statement of cash flows; and - 3. the notes comprising material accounting policy information.
+- 1. the statement of financial position as at 31 December 2024; - 2. the following statements for 2024: the income statement, the statements of comprehensive income, changes in equity and cash flows; and - 3. the notes comprising material accounting policy information and other explanatory information.